forrtproject/forrtproject.github.io/content/resources/resources.md

   css_class: ""
 ---

-There are more than 700 resources submitted so far in our database.
+There are almost 900 resources submitted so far in our database.
 We are currently curating a new and improved version that is compliant with OER Commons for greater findability, accessibility, interoperability, and reusability (FAIR) of these resources.

 <br>